dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 [dev-protocol/khaos-starter-kit: 🌌Start developing Khaos Functions now (github.com)](https://github.com/dev-protocol/khaos-starter-kit)

-We provide templates for users' interfaces to define.
+We provide templates for the interfaces users need to define.

-After you fork and clone this repository, you can start development at your local environment.
-The package management of Khaos Starter Kit is done by yarn, so you have to [install yarn](https://classic.yarnpkg.com/en/docs/install/) in advance.
+After forking and cloning this repository, you can start development in your local environment.
+Package management in the Khaos Starter Kit is handled by Yarn, so you must install Yarn beforehand.

 ```text
 $ git clone git@github.com:YOUR/khaos-starter-kit.git